stickynoteme/LintaNote/readme.md

 !!NOTICE!!
-I'm just starting work on this and right now there is no major changes to the code.
+Heavy development phase not in a state for use or testing.

 LintaNote: Flat searchable note taking program.

 # Introduction

-LintaNote will be made to be able to quickly add notes and search them from her keyboard without needing to use your mouse.
+With LintaNote you'll be able to quickly add notes and search them from your keyboard without needing to use your mouse.

 LintaNote is open source and developed in [AutoHotkey](https://autohotkey.com/), an easy to learn scripting language for Windows (WinXP and above)